clarkClaim/takehome-claim/README.md

 ### General Guidence
 - The project is designed to be run locally with `npm run quickstart`, which will start the database, run migrations, seed the database, and start the dev server.
-You do not need to modify any of the scripts in the `package.json` file.
+- Feel free to challenge or re-define any requirements.
+This is a chance to show us how you work, and if you think you can add value in a different way, we want to hear about it.
 - You can use any libraries or tools you want, including copilot.
-- You should not spend more than 4 hours on this project.
+- You should not spend more than 5 hours on this project - we want to understand how you prioritize and trade off features, not how much you can grind through.
 - Skip unit testing for this project in favor of one or two integration tests with seed data.
 - Focus on clean, readable code over performance, edge cases, or perfect coverage.
 - Schema changes should be made in `schema.prisma`, and migrations should be created with `npx prisma migrate dev`.